psf/the-invisibles/content/english/about/financials.md

 We will not be withdrawing funds to cover the cost of our travel to conferences.
 Our team members will only attend conferences when they're able to, using personal means, or paid for by their respective employers.

+## Why are we sharing this in public?

+Our main source of funding comes from the Python Software Foundation, which receives funds through sponsorships, donations, and memberships.
+By sharing this information, you as the wider Python community members will have a better visibility of how the funds are being used and spent, and to show the impact of your donations and sponsorship.

+As an open source advocates ourselves, we believe in learning and sharing knowledge in public.
+By documenting sharing our process and workflow, we hope that the wider community can have a better understanding of the effort and care that we put into producing our podcast.

 ## Concerns?
 Questions?

-Get in touch by writing to meow @ pypodcats dot live
+Get in touch by writing to meow @ pypodcats dot live.

+Support the Python community